 - 64 & Up @ $25,000 Annual Income: $7,000 Premium Hike

-It also sets caps on certain illnesses and a lifetime cap in general.
+The Senate bill also puts caps on certain illnesses and a lifetime cap in general.
 For example, if a $120,000 annual cap is set for cancer treatment, and someone caps out in May, the rest of the years’ costs would not be covered.
-If an illness is prolonged, a person could reach their lifetime cap before treatment is completed as well, leaving it up to patients to cover the cost of treatment or go without.
+If an illness is prolonged, a person could reach their lifetime cap before treatment is completed as well, leaving patients to cover the cost treatment or go without.

-There is also an 18% reduction in discretionary funds, which could reduce funding or even eliminate entire programs not currently covered by Medicaid.
-Close to $600,000 annually could be cut from senior services like the Meals on Wheels program, Senior Center Meals, rides, counseling and legal services could see annual cuts of nearly $600,000.
+There would also be an 18% reduction in discretionary funds, which could reduce funding or even eliminate entire programs not currently covered by Medicaid.
+Close to $600,000 annually could be cut from senior services like the Meals on Wheels program, Senior Center Meals, rides, counseling and legal services.

 - $290,000 from Meals on Wheels